Translate Text

 ./labenv/bin/Activate.ps1

-4. Enter the following command to edit the configuration file that has been provided:
+3. Enter the following command to edit the application configuration file:

 code .env